isaacMedina1/personalDrumlogs/01-Diary.rmd

 ---

+## Juni 2023 {-}

+So 04. _The Breakbeat Bible, E6: Syncopated Accents on the Snare_, ex 1-4 with inverted doubles. _Improv_.  **40 min**

+Fr 02. _Paradiddle Johnnie_, bars 1-16, shuffle feel, accents reinforced on Bassdrum, sticks and brushes.

 ## Mai 2023 {-}

 Mo 29. _The All American Drummer_, Solo 14 @ 50 and 60 BPM. _Take Me Out, Franz Ferdinand_, weiter bearbeitet, decided to use ligatures for open Hi-Hats as it is more explicit and _+_ markings can't be placed over silences.